ragibson/Steganography/README.md

 ### How to Use
 You need Python 3 and Pillow, a fork of the Python Imaging Library (PIL).

-Run StegDetect in interactive mode using one of the following commands:
+Run StegDetect with the following command line arguments:

-	py -i StegDetect.py
-	# OR
-	python -i StegDetect.py

-Set the image path.
+    Command Line Arguments:

-    # Path of the image
+     -f, --file=       Path to an image
-	# Default is "image_path.png"
-	image_path = "directory\image.png"
+     -n, --LSBs=       How many LSBs to display
+     --help            Display this message

 ### Showing the Least Significant Bits of an Image
-Using image_path, we sum the least significant n bits of the RGB color channels for each pixel and normalize the result to the range 0-255.
+We sum the least significant n bits of the RGB color channels for each pixel and normalize the result to the range 0-255.
 This value is then applied to each color channel for the pixel.
-Where n is the number of least significant bits to show, the command show_LSB(n) will save the resulting image, appending "_nLSBs" to the file name, and will produce output similar to the following:
+Where n is the number of least significant bits to show, the following command will save the resulting image, appending "_nLSBs" to the file name, and will produce output similar to the following:

-    >>> show_LSB(1)
+    $ StegDetect.py -f image.png -n 2
     Runtime: 3.55 s